-RISE strives to abolish mandatory detention of Asylum seekers in and outside Australia, whether it be one day, two days or more.?
-We eX-detainees strive for self-determination where eX-detainees and detainees are in charge of the public discourse in which our community is addressed and talked about. ?
+RISE strives to abolish mandatory detention of Asylum seekers in and outside Australia, whether it be one day, two days or more.
+We eX-detainees strive for self-determination where eX-detainees and detainees are in charge of the public discourse in which our community is addressed and talked about.

-The musicians who have pledged to divest?
+The musicians and artists who have pledged to divest

 - Will not participate in any events that are sponsored by Refugee detention profiteers

 - Will not perform at any events that hire security companies who are part of the Refugee detention supply chain

 - Will not perform at any events or gigs sponsored by the Australian Department of Home Affairs or Department of Immigration

 eX-detainees at RISE are aware of the fact that agreeing to the above pledge, will impact musicians and artists financially – especially, Aboriginal and Torres Strait Islander musicians and artists during this COVID-19 pandemic.
 By divesting from the detention industry during this difficult time, these musicians and artists have shown meaningful solidarity towards the eX-detainee and detainee community in Australia and offshore.
 They have taken a stand to not be complicit in Refugee detention torture by the Australian government.

 The way RISE operates, the eX-detainee and refugee movement isn’t just about speaking about the evils of border imperialism but also taking practical and effective action to abolish institutionalised abuse and torture of refugees seeking protection.
 It is a fact that money assigned to look after those in detention goes into the hands of private companies while our people are subjected to gross human rights violations.
 The current mandatory detention regime has been used to win elections since 1992 and our people have continuously been used as political pawns in this racist state.
 Since 1992, billions of dollars have been made from detention centres in Australia.
 Enough is Enough!